Preparing Documents for Licensure

 - Submit the completed application to your track coordinator in the School of Nursing for submission to ANCC.

-- Order an official transcript using your IONLINE account to be sent to APRNValidation@ana.org .
-Transcript will be sent by the Registrar's Office under separate cover.
+- Order an official transcript using your IOnline account to be sent to APRNValidation@ana.org .
+Transcript will be processed through our Parchment transcript ordering system.

 Masters Students (Post-Licensure) - (Pediatric Track):

 - Upon graduation, the Registrar's Office will submit a letter of completion to the Pediatric Nurse Certification Board (PNCB).